sjentsch/jamoviDocs/_pages/s2j_overview.rst

    s2j_Comparison_of_analyses

-:doc:`Comparison of analyses <s2j_Comparison_of_analyses>` provides an overview of which analysis functions are available in SPSS and the respective functions in jamovi.

 ------------
 Side-by-side
 ------------

     The pages in this section show in side-by-side comparisons how something is done in SPSS and in jamovi.
 For this demonstration, the examples from `Andy
     Field's (2017) <https://edge.sagepub.com/field5e>`__ book are used.

-.. s2j_descriptives

 .. toctree::
    :titlesonly: